thereslife/thereslife.github.io/README.md

 This site will include status updates for if the Mastodon instance is down for everyone and why.

+2023-4-23 17:05 CST: There's Life is now online.
+There's Life was able to increase the server volume today and therefore our database has  room to grow again.
+I really do appreciate your patience over the last few days and am sorry for the inconvenience.
+We are in a better spot for longevity because of the work put in over the last few days.

 2023-4-23 15:00CST : There's Life went offline.
 I am working towards moving the database to a larger volume.

 2023-4-22 22:02 CST: There's Life is back online.
 It was found that the database became full.
 Steps will need to be taken to shrink the database or find a way to increase storage at the VPS.
 I appreciate your patience.
 I'll be working towards a sustainable solution this week.